Carpenter SyndromeSymptoms, Doctors, Treatments, Advances & More

 This condition is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have mutations.
 The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.

-Nursel Elcioglu practices in Mersin, Turkey.
+Nursel Elcioglu practices practicing medicine in Mersin, Turkey.
 Elcioglu is rated as an Elite expert by MediFind in the treatment of Carpenter Syndrome.
-Their top areas of expertise are Carpenter Syndrome, Arthrogryposis Multiplex Congenita, Congenital Contractures, and Brachyolmia.
+They are also highly rated in 31 other conditions, according to our data.
+Their clinical expertise encompasses Carpenter Syndrome, Brachyolmia, Congenital Contractures, and Arthrogryposis Multiplex Congenita.

 Published Date: May 01, 2013